Guide to the Professional Practice Standard

 To be complete, patient records do not necessarily have to be lengthy.
 Quantity of record information does not necessarily equate to completeness.
 For a record to be comprehensive, ensure that:

 Veterinarians may use a variety of strategies or tools to ensure that records are complete and concise.
 Organizational formats for record-keeping include Subjective-Objective-Assessment-Plan (SOAP) or Data-Assessment-Plan (DAP).
 In addition, the use of tools such as master problem lists/cumulative patient profiles, protocols, templates, and checklists contribute to the efficient collection of information and a sufficiently documented record.
-Examples can be found on the College’s website under the sample document section of resources.
+Examples can be found on the College website.

 Objective: Documentation of physical examination findings that indicates which body systems were examined.
 Abbreviations such as PE-NAF or PE-NSF are not sufficient documentation unless a protocol detailing what is covered in the examination is referenced in the record.
 Any diagnostic test results.